himadriganguly/wordpress-jquery-latest-news-ticker/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Fixed fatal error on installation
+* Fixed error on saving ticker text

+= 1.0.1 =
+* Added start and end date to ticker text

 = 1.0.0 =
 * Initial upload of jQuery Latest News Ticker - flexible and easy to configure news ticker rotator

-= 1.0.1 =
-* Added start and end date to ticker text